Biblical Theology

 Listen to this article

-Context:Before diving into the specific verse, it’s essential to understand the context.
-In 1 Samuel 18, we see the rise of David, who had slain Goliath and gained popularity among the Israelites.
-Saul, the current king of Israel, becomes jealous of David’s success and begins to fear that David may eventually take his throne.
+In 1 Samuel 18 we see the rise of David, who had slain Goliath and gained great popularity among the Israelites.
+Saul, the reigning king, becomes jealous of David’s success and begins to fear that David may eventually take his throne.
+It is in this context that Saul’s servants speak to David about marrying the king’s daughter.

 Share this: